SACHSTech/Lesson-Methods/README.md

 }
 ```

-## Program3.java — Extract the Chorus
+## Program3.java — Sing the Chorus
 Create methods to output the chorus of this Beatles tune.
 ```java
 public class Program3 extends ConsoleProgram {